wunderwuzzi23/blog/content/posts/2020/applying-acls-and-race-conditions.md

 ```
 file.WriteAllBytes(filePath, content);
 ```

 * Then the ACL is updated to lock down the file.
 [Here is a the documentation on how to do that using the FileSecurity class](https://docs.microsoft.com/en-us/dotnet/api/system.security.accesscontrol.filesecurity?view=netframework-4.8).

-Hence, you might see something similar to:
+Hence, you might see [something similar to the following lines:](https://docs.microsoft.com/en-us/dotnet/standard/io/how-to-add-or-remove-access-control-list-entries):

 ```
-// Add the access control entry to the file.
 AddFileSecurity(filePath, @"Administrators",
     FileSystemRights.ReadData, AccessControlType.Allow);
 ```

-Aditionally, permission inheritance will be broken by the developer as well (e.g to prevent automatic read access, as otherwise the file likely won't be locked down properly anyways).
+Aditionally, *permission inheritance will be broken* by the developer as well (e.g to prevent automatic read access, as otherwise the file likely won't be locked down properly anyways).

 *These two instructions can sometimes be found right after each other.*